Skip to main content

 Types of online resources

-Online resources can encompass everything from links to your lecture notes and lecture recordings, through a well-edited list of links to external resources, to multimedia tutorials or simulation.
+Online resources can encompass everything from links to your lecture notes and lecture recordings to a well-edited list of links to external resources, multimedia tutorials or simulations.
 Some commonly used resource types are listed in the table below.

 Resource type